dstrack/APEX_API_Tracer/README.md

 GRANT EXECUTE ON APEX_<version>.WWV_FLOW_THEME_STYLES TO <schema_name>;

 Start an APEX application that you want to trace and execute a page with debugging enabled.
 The debug log will now contain entries that list the invocations with input and output parameters for the prepared packages.

+In the section 'Trace Code for LOCAL packages' you can list invocations to the package api_trace for your own local packages.
+  The switches 'Compact' and 'Logging of Procedure Start' control the code generation for your need.
+  Copy the listed code into your package to enable tracing of your procedures and functions.
+  The generated code uses the api_trace.
+Literal function to convert the passed values to quoted literals.
+  The function api_trace.Literal is overloaded to support many data types.
+Datatypes that can not be converted like records are logged with a <datatype> placeholder.
+The logged value is truncated to a maximum length.
+  The compact form of the generated code executed directly with the simple passing of the function arguments.

 In an sql-worksheet or sqlplus
 Use the package_tracer.Enable procedure to start tracing of a package.